 Additionally, since the SPA-1N can accommodate ponds up to 1 acre in size, it’s powerful enough to easily manage a ½-acre pond with any water quality or amount of algae.

-For additional options, browse our selection of solar floating pond aerators.
+For additional options, see our full selection of pond aerators.